wickathou/diploi.com/src/content/blog/hosting_hono_apps/hosting_hono_apps.md

 ## Configuring a custom domain for your Hono app in Production

-By default, your app will use a `.diploi.app` URL, for which you can customize it's subdomain, but if you want to switch to a fully custom domain:
+By default, your app will use a `.diploi.app` URL, for which you can customize its subdomain, but if you want to switch to a fully custom domain:

 1. Head to your Production Deployment’s **Options** tab, or go directly to:
    `https://console.diploi.com/<YOUR_USERNAME>/project/<YOUR_PROJECT_ID>/deployment/<YOUR_DEPLOYMENT_ID>/options`